ai-robotics-estonia/2023_testing_AI_based_expert_solution_for_route_creation/README.md

 <img width="576" alt="TechicalArchitecture" src="https://github.com/ai-robotics-estonia/expert_solution_for_route_creation/assets/154315695/b35ab7eb-811d-48a8-ae51-9f621707993d">

 *Potential areas of use of technical solution*
--  a)Follow-up activities and plans for future (e.g. developments, potential for scalability, creation of spin-offs aso) Automated PMI extraction features can be developed further to cover additional product features, which then can be a subject for automatic routing.
-The current concept will be published in AIRE Github repository.
-University of Tartu will work with Tartu Science Park to disseminate the knowledge, promote the concept and encourage and support other companies to develop the idea further.
-In theory, the solution is not limited to the furniture industry, but applicable to a wide range of manufacturing companies.
+- In theory, the solution is not limited to the furniture industry, but applicable to a wide range of manufacturing companies.

 *Lessons learned (i.e. assessment whether the technological solution actually solved the initial challenge)*